2012 Annual Science Report

 Ground Truth and Observability

-In addition to the Alaska field endeavor, Co-I R. Bhartia and post-doc E. Salas, in collaboration with the lead center C-DEBI (Katrina Edwards – USC), Photon Systems – (W. Hug/R. Reid), and Lamont-Doherty Columbia University (G. Itturino), a new deep ocean, deep UV native fluorescence instrument for subsurface in-situ detection of organics and microbes living on borehole walls (DEBI-T) was designed, developed, tested and was successfully deployed in an IODP mission (PI: K. Edwards) to legacy and newly drilled boreholes in North Pond located near the Mid-Atlantic Ridge in (Oct 2010 – Nov 2011) (Figure 4-2).
-The development of the instrument was spurred by results of label-free microbial detection that was demonstrated in part, in year 1 and 2 of the Icy Worlds NAI (R Bhartia et al 2010).
+During this year, our effort was placed on analyzing the data collected from a series of successful ocean/ocean subsurface deployments of the deep biosphere borehole instrument (DEBI-T) that was collaboratively built by Photon Systems, JPL, Lamont-Doherty Columbia Unviersity, and USC under funding from NSF, C-DEBI, Sloan foundation, and the NAI-Icy Worlds.
+The instrument is a novel deep ocean, deep UV native fluorescence instrument for subsurface in-situ detection of organics and microbes living on borehole walls and/or in the water column.
+The development of the instrument was spurred by results of label-free microbial detection that was demonstrated in part, in year 1 and 2 of the Icy Worlds NAI (Bhartia et al., 2010).
 In addition to supporting the Astrobiological goals of understanding the extent of life, the successful deployment of the instrument demonstrates a side-observing high pressure optical design that could be used to observe ice-boreholes in Greenland and Antarctica, analogs to future Europa missions, with the capability to withstand a tested pressures of greater than 10,000 psi.

 PROJECT INVESTIGATORS:Rohit Bhartia